 This post focuses on provisions that would make it harder for Iowans to vote by mail.
 Marc Elias, one of the country’s most prominent Democratic election lawyers, promised on June 14, “This will not stand.
 We will sue.”

 Don’t bet against him.
-A Polk County District Court already struck down similar language in a 2017 Iowa law as “irrational, illogical, and wholly unjustifiable.”
+A Polk County District Court already struck down similar language in an administrative rule as “irrational, illogical, and wholly unjustifiable.”

 House members approved the amended bill by 95 votes to 2 on the evening of June 11.
 The Senate took up the bill around 12:45 am on June 13.
 Following a brief debate, during which three Democratic senators spoke against the House version, senators concurred with the House amendment and approved the bill by 31 votes to 16.
 However, some of the disenfranchising provisions related to absentee ballots surfaced again on June 14, attached to a budget bill.
 Bleeding Heartland covered that debate here.

 After a contentious debate on June 10, the Iowa Senate approved by 30 votes to 19 a bill including controversial changes to election law.
 The proposal has drawn extensive local and national media coverage for a provision that would ban Iowa’s secretary of state from sending absentee ballot request forms to any voter who did not request one.